ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Keys referenced in this manner MUST be bound to a single proofing mechanism.

-The means of dereferencing this value are out of scope for this specification.
+The means of dereferencing this reference to a key value and proofing mechanism are out of scope for this specification.
-Commonly, key references are created by the AS and are not necessarily needed to be dereferencable by the client.
+Commonly, key references are created by the AS and are not necessarily needed to be understood by the client.
 These types of key references are an internal reference to the AS, such as an identifier of a record in a database.
-In other applications, it can be useful to use key references that are resolvable by both clients and ASs, which could be accomplished by e.g. a client publishing a public key at a URI.
-For interoperability, this method could later be described as an extension.
+In other applications, it can be useful to use key references that are resolvable by both clients and AS, which could be accomplished by a client publishing a public key at a URI, for example.
+For interoperability, this method could later be described as an extension, but doing so is out of scope for this specification.

 ### Key Protection {#key-protection}